KrauseFx/detect.location/README.md

 Find the "fastest" photos | Understand the user | Full access to raw photos
 ----|-----|-----
 ![screenshots/screenshot3.jpg](screenshots/screenshot3.jpg) | ![screenshots/screenshot4.jpg](screenshots/screenshot4.jpg) | ![screenshots/screenshot5.jpg](screenshots/screenshot5.jpg)

+To see all the above with **your** data, download the [DetectLocations app](https://itunes.apple.com/us/app/detectlocations/id1288532777?ls=1&mt=8) from the App Store.

 ## What can you do with `detect.location`?